marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 ![An uneditable text field](../../Images/Chapter-IV/Text_Fields/uneditable_text_field.png)

 Finally, you can colour your text fields.
 I'm not going to give an example of this because the code is identical to how you would colour a JFrame, only you don't have to include the `getContentPane()`.
-If yuo were to colour your text filed orange, then it would look like this:
+If you were to colour your text field orange, then it would look like this:

 ![A coloured text field](../../Images/Chapter-IV/Text_Fields/orange_text_field.png)